segni-tafesse/ethio_agri_smart/lib/data/Papaya.md

 This delightful fruit is native to Central America and Mexico but is now cultivated in many tropical and subtropical regions around the world.
 Papayas are rich in essential vitamins and minerals, such as vitamin C, vitamin A, and folate.
 They are also a good source of dietary fiber.
 # Name
- botanical name : Carica papaya.
+ 1. Botanical name : Carica papaya.

- common name : is simply "papaya."
+ 1. Common name : is simply "papaya."
 # Characteristics
-Plant Type: Teff is a warm-season annual grass.
+Plant type: belongs to the Caricaceae family.

-Mature Size: Teff plants typically reach a height of 2 to 4 feet.
+Mature size: can reach a height of 15-30 feet.

-Bloom Time: Teff grass blooms during the warm months of summer.

-Sun Exposure: Teff thrives in full sun, requiring at least 6 to 8 hours of direct sunlight daily.
+Sun exposure: Papaya thrives in full sun.

-Soil Type: Teff prefers well-draining soils, but it can adapt to a range of soil types.

-Soil pH: Teff grows best in slightly acidic to neutral soil, with a pH range of 5.5 to 7.

-Colors: Teff grass displays various shades of green, ranging from light to dark.

-Hardiness Zone: Teff is typically grown in zones 9 to 11, where temperatures remain consistently warm.

-Native Area: Teff is native to the Horn of Africa, specifically Ethiopia and Eritrea.

-Toxicity: Teff is non-toxic and safe for consumption by both humans and animals.
+Soil type: prefers well-draining soils, such as sandy or loamy soils.

+Soil pH:range of 6.0-7.0.

+Colors:  yellow, orange, and pink when ripe.

+Hardiness zone: 10-11.

+Native area: tropical regions of Central America and Southern Mexico.

+Toxicity: toxic.
 # How to grow Papaya?

  Here's a simplified guide on how to grow papaya: